zamancer/content-blog-template/README.md

 ## Prerequisites

 1. Generate a new GitHub account using your Globant's email.
 2. Clone the base repository found here into your new GitHub account.
+Alternatively, use the [one-click Netlify button](#deploy-to-netlify) below which also clones this project for you.
 3. Add your leader and teammates as collaborators for your new GitHub repository.

  Go to your repository Settings > Manage access and configure like so: